Flow-IPC/ipc/README.md

 The directory containing the present `README.md` is the root of the Flow-IPC meta-project.
 It is most typically bundled as one thing, with all necessary (`ipc_*` and `flow`) sub-projects included as subdirectories.
-The build/installation and doc generation procedure will take care of everything for you (not including the handful of third-party prerequisites like Boost which will need to be installed separately; instructions below).
+The build/installation procedure will take care of everything for you (not including the handful of third-party prerequisites like Boost which will need to be installed separately; instructions below).